Ted Nolan: Post-Sabres career

 Following his departure from Buffalo, Nolan was offered NHL coaching jobs in 1997 by the Tampa Bay Lightning (head coach) and in 1998 by the New York Islanders (assistant coach).
 Nolan declined both offers.
 Nolan was not offered an NHL coaching job again until May 2006, a span of eight years, with reports of his role in the firing of Sabres' GM John Muckler being the reason no team would hire him.

 On December 16, 2005, Nolan was the victim of racial harassment during a Wildcats road game against the Chicoutimi Saguenéens.
 Fans in the stands shouted racial slurs at him and directed gestures such as the "tomahawk chop" and shooting a bow and arrow towards him as he stood behind the Moncton bench.
 The incident, he said later, left him shaking with anger and humiliation.
 The fans' behavior was condemned both by the QMJHL commissioner and Saguenéens management, the latter of which issued a formal apology to Nolan.

 Nolan's Wildcats reached the 2006 Memorial Cup final only to lose to the Quebec Remparts.

 New York Islanders (2006–2008)

 On June 8, 2006, New York Islanders' owner Charles Wang dismissed interim coach Brad Shaw and announced the hiring of Nolan as the team's new head coach.
 New York Post hockey columnist Larry Brooks quickly criticized Wang for hiring Nolan at the same time as new general manager Neil Smith, rather than allowing Smith to hire a coach of his own choosing.

 In his first season with the Islanders in 2006–07, he led the team to a 92-point season and its first playoff berth since 2003–04.
 On April 20, 2007, Nolan's Islanders fell in five games to his former team, the top-seeded Buffalo Sabres.

-In his second season, Nolan led the Islanders to a record of 35–38–9 for 79 points.
+In his second season, Nolan led the Islanders to a record of 35–38–9 for 79 points, missing one game in order to allow Al Arbour to coach 1500 games.
 On July 14, 2008, he was fired by then-Islanders' general manager Garth Snow.